quintype/developers/assessment/index.md

 This is an extra credit section.
 Create a docker container that is capable of serving your app.
 The container should serve the application at port 3000, including compiled and minified CSS.

+### Rate that the Data Changes

+The actual stories change rather frequently, and a user can tolerate seeing stories that are up to two minutes old.
+The menu on the other hand, changes very infrequently.
+The user can tolerate not seeing a new section appear in the menu for nearly 10 minutes.

 ### Screenshots

 These are screenshots (of YouTube.com), demonstrating how the above the fold content should look.

 ![Phone View](./phone.png?raw=true "Phone View")

 ![Tablet View](./tablet.png?raw=true "Tablet View")

 ![Desktop View](./desktop.png?raw=true "Desktop View")